Outgoing Exchange (For Brescia Students)

 - Gain international competencies for personal or professional goals

 Students are eligible to take part in international exchanges in their third or fourth year of undergraduate studies.
 Students should apply for exchange the year before they attend to go (e.g. if you wish to go abroad in your third year, you should apply in your second year).
 Students must be in good academic standing to participate in an international exchange.

 Criteria: Opportunities to participate in Brescia’s exchange programs are limited and awarded on a competitive basis, subject to availability.
 The criteria by which students will be assessed, include:

 (1) A minimum 70% (B) average in a full course load (5 full courses or equivalent) in the previous year of study.

 (2) Satisfactory progress in the present year of full-time study (normally a 70% (B) average across 5 full courses or equivalent).

 (3) A demonstrated readiness to benefit from the experience of an academic exchange in another country and culture.
 Applicants will be evaluated on the basis of their application, letters of reference and transcript.

-All students interested in participating in an international exchange are strongly advised to attend an information session at Brescia University College on October 21, 2013.
+All students interested in participating in an international exchange are strongly advised to keep an eye out for an upcoming information session at Brescia University College in the 2014 school year.